 ➤ The code’s sections,

-3 – generate the Worksheet as a PDF file maintaining various properties.
-Don’t open the PDF file as the OpenAfterPublish command turned False.
+3 – Generate the worksheet as a PDF file maintaining various properties.
+Don’t open the PDF file, as the OpenAfterPublish command is turned False.

-Step 2: Afterward you click on the Macro Button, Excel saves the PDF file in the Workbook path.
+Step 2: Click on the Macro Button and Excel saves the PDF file in the Workbook path.
 Open the PDF file then Follow Step 3 of Method 1 to print the file.

 Step 1: Use the below macro in the Code section.